Location and history

 The Minh Mang Mausoleum is located on mount Cam Khe, near Bang Lang fork on the west bank of Perfume River, far away from Hue 12km.
 Minh Mang tomb was built from 1840 and completed in 1843 with the effort of ten thousand workers and artisians.
-It can be said that Minh Mang tomb is different from the rest of imperial tombs because of its archiecture.
+After his death in 1841, King Thieu Tri continued the task, according to his father’s plan.
+The monument was finally completed 2 years later.
+It can be said that Minh Mang tomb is different from the rest of imperial tombs because of its architecture.
 Minh Mang tomb offers a balance of nature and structures that is unmatched among tombs in Hue.
-This balance between landscape and buidings reveals a lot about personality of Minh Mang emperor and characteristics during his reign.
+This balance between landscape and buildings reveals a lot about personality of Minh Mang emperor and characteristics during his reign.
 Famous for being a staunch Confucian, who was doubtful of Christ and was largely disliked by his European counterparts, he contributed a lot for Vietnamese people under his ruling.
 He restricted trade with the West, focused on building and refining Vietnam’s infrastructure like highways, a postal service, public storehouses for food and a variety of monetary and agricultural reforms all aimed at helping the poor.
 That why every building, every detail composed in a whole from which we can see the representation of emperor who sought balance in his reign.

 Minh Mang Tomb